bluepika2/Semantic-Segmentation/README.md

 In section 4.3, and further under header "Skip Architectures for Segmentation" and Figure 3, they note these provided for 8x, 16x and 32x upsampling, respectively.
 Using each of these in their FCN-8s was the most effective architecture they found.

-### Optional sections
-Within `main.py`, there are a few optional sections you can also choose to implement, but are not required for the project.

-1. Train and perform inference on the [Cityscapes Dataset](https://www.cityscapes-dataset.com/).
-Note that the `project_tests.py` is not currently set up to also unit test for this alternate dataset, and `helper.py` will also need alterations, along with changing `num_classes` and `input_shape` in `main.py`.
-Cityscapes is a much more extensive dataset, with segmentation of 30 different classes (compared to road vs. not road on KITTI) on either 5,000 finely annotated images or 20,000 coarsely annotated images.
-2. Add image augmentation.
-You can use some of the augmentation techniques you may have used on Traffic Sign Classification or Behavioral Cloning, or look into additional methods for more robust training!
-3. Apply the trained model to a video.
-This project only involves performing inference on a set of test images, but you can also try to utilize it on a full video.

-### Using GitHub and Creating Effective READMEs
-If you are unfamiliar with GitHub , Udacity has a brief [GitHub tutorial](http://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html) to get you started.
-Udacity also provides a more detailed free [course on git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).

-To learn about REAMDE files and Markdown, Udacity provides a free [course on READMEs](https://www.udacity.com/courses/ud777), as well.

-GitHub also provides a [tutorial](https://guides.github.com/features/mastering-markdown/) about creating Markdown files.